msdrey/CPSC5042Project/README.md

 - Noah Glusenkamp

 ### Project Idea
-We are building a word guessing game that is inspired by the online game [Drawasaurus](https://www.drawasaurus.org/).
-A player can use the command-line client program to can connect to the server with a username and password and start a new game.
+We built a word guessing game that is inspired by the online game [Drawasaurus](https://www.drawasaurus.org/).
+A player can use the command-line client program to can connect to the server by logging in or signinp up with a username and password and start a new game.
 The server will choose a secret word at random from a bank and give the player the number of letters in the word as well as a clue.
 The player sends guesses to the server until the correct word is guessed.
 Then, a new word is picked by the server and the game continues.
-The client can also send commands to to skip a word, display their score or exit the game.
+The client can also send commands to to skip a word, display their score, display the leaderboard, display the highest score recorded to their account, or exit the game.
+The user can also contribute to our bank of words and hints.
+The server is multithreaded and can accept multiple clients playing concurrently.
-Possible enhancements include concurrent users playing the game, allowing users to submit word/hint combinations to the present game's word bank, and allowing users to play socially.

 ## Docs
 ### Compile